Ivan Bogachev

 CHAOS

-The absolute chaos, the cosmic vortex, where particles move through space arbitrarily, without any structures present, is the natural state of the universe.
+Absolute chaos, a cosmic vortex, where particles move through space arbitrarily, without any structures present, is a natural state of the universe.

-The chaos opens the endless opportunities for the particles to collide, interact, be combined into the structures, and for the structures to be destroyed, disassembled back into the particles.
+Chaos opens endless opportunities for particles to collide, interact, be combined into structures, and for the structures to be destroyed, disassembled back into the particles.

 Every structure is derived from the same particles, same matter.
 All is one, and one is everything.